-Table 4: Potential Environmental and Social Impacts and Risks organized according to the Adaptation Fund's Environmental and Social Principles, along with corresponding Mitigation and Management Measures Principle Potential impacts and risks Mitigation and Management Measures developed than the cities occupied by Georgians.
-Further, Georgia has small populations of ethnic Roma and Meskhetians.
-As of 2018 it was estimated that were 293,000 refugees present, some displaced in the 1990s as a result of conflicts in Abkhazia and South Ossetia, and some displaced in 2008 by fighting between Georgia and Russia over South Ossetia15.
-Rural-urban disparities have reinforced existing inequalities experienced by some minority populations16.
+Table 17: Potential Environmental and Social Impacts and Risks organized according to the Adaptation Fund's Environmental and Social Principles, along with corresponding Mitigation and Management Measures Potential impacts and risks Mitigation and Management Measures Abkhazia and South Ossetia, and some displaced in 2008 by fighting between Georgia and Russia over South Ossetia139.
+Rural-urban disparities have reinforced existing inequalities experienced by some minority populations140.
 According to the 2011 census over 98% of the population of Armenia identify as ethnic Armenian.
 About 1.2% of the population are Yezidis.
 The balance of the population is composed of very small numbers (~.1%) of Russians, Georgians, and others.
 There are 22 rural settlements in Armenia with Yazidi majority.
 The biggest Yazidi village in Armenia is Verin Artashat in Ararat Province with 4,270 residents.
-As of 2018 it was estimated that there are approximately 14,700 refugees present in the country who are ethnic Kurds displaced from Syria17.
-Human Rights No specific concerns for human rights were raised during the stakeholder engagement activities completed during proposal planning.
-Human rights issues that have been flagged in Armenia include: gender equality and violence against women, and rights issues associated with persons with disabilities, elderly, child poverty, and LGBTI18 individuals19.
-Human rights issues flagged in Georgia include security forces abuses including treatment of citizens along the administrative boundary lines (ABLs) with the Russian-occupied regions of Abkhazia and South Ossetia; corruption of government officials; With respect to conflict and violence, UNDP benefits from participation in the UN system including awareness of conflict situations.
+As of 2018 it was estimated that there are approximately 14,700 refugees present in the country who are ethnic Kurds displaced from Syria141.
+No specific concerns for human rights were raised during the stakeholder engagement activities completed during proposal planning.
+Human rights issues that have been flagged in Armenia include: gender equality and violence against women, and rights issues associated with persons with disabilities, elderly, child poverty, and LGBTI142 individuals143.
+Human rights issues flagged in Georgia include security forces abuses including treatment of citizens along the administrative boundary lines (ABLs) with the Russian-occupied regions of Abkhazia and South Ossetia; corruption of government officials; and crimes involving violence or threats targeting LGBTI persons144.
+With respect to conflict and violence, UNDP benefits from participation in the UN system including awareness of conflict situations.
 The project will consult with UN system on potential conflict risks of each site-specific pilot area.
-The project will mainstream a human rights-based approach through: Contributions to improved livelihoods of poor and vulnerable people; Disclosure of information and providing for meaningful participation of stakeholders during the planning and implementation of site-specific activities including as part of site- specific E&S screenings and assessments.
-This will facilitate equitable access to project benefits and avoidance of elite capture and potential perpetuation of historical inequality;
+The project will mainstream a human rights-based approach through: Contributions to improved livelihoods of poor and vulnerable people; Disclosure of information and providing for meaningful participation of stakeholders during the planning and implementation of site-specific activities including as part of site-specific E&S screenings and assessments.
+This will facilitate equitable access to project benefits and avoidance of elite capture and potential perpetuation of historical inequality; Public awareness activities in beneficiary communities on human rights; and Use of UNDPs grievance mechanism to provide access to remedies for individuals aggrieved as a result of project activities UNDP will report on successes and challenges with implementation on a Potential impacts and risks Abkhazia and South Ossetia, and some displaced in 2008 by fighting between Georgia and Russia over South Ossetia139.
+Rural-urban disparities have reinforced existing inequalities experienced by some minority populations140.
+According to the 2011 census over 98% of the population of Armenia identify as ethnic Armenian.
+About 1.2% of the population are Yezidis.
+The balance of the population is composed of very small numbers (~.1%) of Russians, Georgians, and others.
+There are 22 rural settlements in Armenia with Yazidi majority.
+The biggest Yazidi village in Armenia is Verin Artashat in Ararat Province with 4,270 residents.
+As of 2018 it was estimated that there are approximately 14,700 refugees present in the country who are ethnic Kurds displaced from Syria141.
+No specific concerns for human rights were raised during the stakeholder engagement activities completed during proposal planning.
+Human rights issues that have been flagged in Armenia include: gender equality and violence against women, and rights issues associated with persons with disabilities, elderly, child poverty, and LGBTI142 individuals143.
+Human rights issues flagged in Georgia include security forces abuses including treatment of citizens along the administrative boundary lines (ABLs) with the Russian-occupied regions of Abkhazia and South Ossetia; corruption of government officials; and crimes involving